CesareMagnetti/AutomaticUSnavigation/README.md

 python main.py -r /vol/biomedic3/hjr119/XCAT/generation/
 ```

-3. train a DQN agent to navigate towards maximizing the number of pixels in the Left Ventricle (or any other anatomical structure).
+3. train a DQN agent to navigate towards a 2D view that maximizes the number of pixels in the Left Ventricle (or any other anatomical structure).
 It will then save 250 steps of the learned greedy trajectory.

 ```bash
 python main.py -r /vol/biomedic3/hjr119/XCAT/generation/ --train